 10.4.1.
+Definitions

-Definitions Word/Phrase Definition Women of childbearing potential (WOCBP) Adult females are considered WOCBP unless they are WNOCBP.
-Women not of childbearing potential (WNOCBP) Females are considered WNOCBP if they have a congenital anomaly such as Müllerian agenesis are infertile due to surgical sterilization, or are postmenopausal.
+Word/Phrase Definition Women of childbearing potential (WOCBP) Adult females are considered WOCBP unless they are WNOCBP.
+Women not of childbearing potential (WNOCBP) Females are considered WNOCBP if they • have a congenital anomaly such as Müllerian agenesis • are infertile due to surgical sterilization, or • are postmenopausal.
 Examples of surgical sterilization include total hysterectomy, bilateral salpingo-oophorectomy, bilateral salpingectomy, or bilateral oophorectomy.
-Postmenopausal state The postmenopausal state is defined as a woman: at any age at least 6 weeks postsurgical bilateral oophorectomy with or without hysterectomy, confirmed by operative note; or aged at least 40 years and up to 55 years with an intact uterus, not on hormone therapy^a, who has had cessation of menses for at least 12 consecutive months without an alternative medical cause, AND with a follicle-stimulating hormone &gt;40 mIU/mL; or 55 years or older not on hormone therapy, who has had at least 12 months of spontaneous amenorrhea, or aged at least 55 years with a diagnosis of menopause prior to starting hormone replacement therapy.
+Postmenopausal state at any age at least 6 weeks post-surgical bilateral oophorectomy with or without hysterectomy, confirmed by operative or medical note; or aged at least 40 years and up to 55 years with an intact uterus, not on hormone therapy^a, who has had cessation of menses for at least 12 consecutive months without an alternative medical cause, AND with a follicle-stimulating hormone >40 mIU/mL; or 55 years or older not on hormone therapy, who has had at least 12 months of spontaneous amenorrhea, or aged at least 55 years with a diagnosis of menopause prior to starting hormone replacement therapy. a Women should not be taking medications during amenorrhea such as oral contraceptives, hormones, gonadotropin-releasing hormone, anti-estrogens, SERMs, or chemotherapy that could induce transient amenorrhea.